DiRAC-HPC/Cluster-Challenge/prerequisites/README.md

 ## Careers Day

 We chose to run an additional online event – an HPC Careers Day webinar hosted on Zoom- to highlight both the wide range of research domains and industries currently using HPC, and the corresponding opportunities that are available, with the aim of reaching students who may not previously have considered HPC as a potential career path.
 The Careers Day event included 11 speakers with 2 panel sessions, chaired by ARC Associate Directors.
 Speakers in the morning session talked of how they have used HPC in their research or other careers, and why it is an increasingly important resource.
 Speakers in the afternoon presented more detail on their careers in HPC, to demonstrate the opportunities in different sectors.
-Questions from attendees were collected using the Sli.do platform, and at the end of the morning and afternoon sessions the speaker panels answered these.
+Questions from attendees were collected using the [Sli.do](https://sli.do) platform, and at the end of the morning and afternoon sessions the speaker panels answered these.
 Sli.do was also used to survey participants on programming expertise; the feedback from this poll validated our decision to use Python for the cluster challenges, as this was by far the most commonly-used language.
-Feedback forms were also sent to the attendees - see an example.
+Feedback forms were also sent to the attendees - see the examples folder of this repository.

 ## Training